jack-git-morgan/ogl-test-backend/README.md

 User Story - *As a user, I want to see a listing of my products in the system.*

-Details - Using a frontend web framework (e.g. React/VueJS/Angular) of your choice create a simple user interface that allows the existing <b>Product</b> data (id, sku and price) from the above URL to be displayed in a list.
+Details - Using the React framework, create a simple user interface that allows the existing <b>Product</b> data (id, sku and price) from the above URL to be displayed in a list.

 ##### Task 2.2 - Changing the data schema